kosamari/sweaterify/readme.md

 ### Can I buy a sweater designed using Sweaterify ?
 That is extremely unlikely.
 It takes me about a week to make a sweater (even with the help of home-use knitting machine) which means it would cost a lot to make one.
 That being said, if you are working on special project & need custom knitwear produced, [please get in touch](https://twitter.com/kosamari)

+## Development
+- run `npm start`, a web server will start with livereload on port `3100`
+- main file for the app is `./assets/js/src/main.js` if you run `npm start` watch script to minify `./assets/js/src/main.js` to `./assets/js/main.min.js` should be running too.

 ## License
 Copyright 2016 Mariko Kosaka